LutzFabio/globus_project/README.md

 	1. Split the features into groups (colors, texture, material, etc.) and create a separate output branch for each feature.

-	2. Apply a custom loss function / accuracy score for features.
-The currently used "binary_crossentropy" with "binary_accuracy" is by default very low/ high.
+	2. Apply a custom loss function and accuracy score for features.
+The currently used "binary_crossentropy" with "binary_accuracy" is by default very low and very high, respectivaly.
 This because there are many features but only a few of them are present for a particular product.
 That means that a correct predction of all the zeros is also counted as accuracy, thus leading to a high accuracy and low loss.

 	3. Pictures the are taken from very close and only show the material could be removed.
 In order to do so, a code snipped is provided for that such that